Whether you are preparing to have an IVF or have gone through the procedure, cramping can be a very real concern.

 Fertility Drugs and Cramps

-In order to accurately control a woman’s cycle, fertility medications support in balancing her hormone levels.
+In order to accurately control a woman’s cycle, fertility medications support balancing her hormone levels.
 IVF success rates are thus increased.
 It’s common to suffer cramps after using fertility medications, and they go away once your hormone levels are back in balance.

 Post-IVF Anxiety and Cramps